leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

-- **Local Reasoning:** The ability to reason about a function without having to know the context under which it appears.
+- **Local Reasoning:** The ability to reason about a function without having to know the context under which it is defined.
 Option 1 defeats local reasoning and Option 2 enables it.
 - **Shadowing:** The behavior exhibited by Option 2: <code><span style="color: #FF0000">x</span></code> is _shadowed_ by <code><span style="color: #008000">x</span></code> because there is no way to refer to <code><span style="color: #FF0000">x</span></code> from the body of the inner function.

 </fieldset>